-The UN in Algeria
+The United Nations in Algeria

 Algeria joined the United Nations (UN) on October 8, 1962.
 Since then, the United Nations have been present in Algeria and have been providing support and expertise to help the Algerian Government implement national policies as part of a strategic partnership framework for sustainable economic and social development.